cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-summary/index.md

 # MA0080: Use a cancellation token using .WithCancellation()
 dotnet_diagnostic.MA0080.severity = error

+#AsyncFixer05: Downcasting from a nested task to an outer task.
+dotnet_diagnostic.AsyncFixer05.severity = error
 ```

-Explanation:
+Justification of the choice:

 - Rules related to redundant `async/await` keywords marked as `suggestion` because are not critical and should be applied with caution.
 - All rules related to blocking calls are marked as `error`.
 - Rules detecting `async void` methods and lambdas as well as and un-awaited asynchronous operations configured with severity set to `error`.
 - Detecting missing `ConfigureAwait(false)` discarded because right now I'm not working on apps with SynchronizationContext.
 It should be applied with caution.
-- Returning null instead of Task set to `error`
+- Returning null value as a Task set to `error` - awaiting always results with runtime exception.
 - Rules related to the async method naming convention discarded.
 Those conventions don't make any sense to me.
+Adding `Aysnc` suffix to every asynchronous method smells like a `hungarian notation`.
+I've also encounter a perfectly fine situation when `Async` suffix was added to method that doesn't return `Task`.
-- Rules verifying the flow of `CancellationToken` set to severity `error.
+- Rules verifying the flow of `CancellationToken` set to severity `error`.
-- Rules enforcing the mandatory of `CancellationToken` set to `suggestion` - Satisfying that rule can result in introducing breaking changes in the API.
+- Rules enforcing the mandatory of `CancellationToken` set to `suggestion`.
+Satisfying that rule can result in introducing breaking changes in the API - sometimes it might not be welcomed.

-You can have two options.
-You can leave the default settings as they are and progressively adjust it to your need or you can set them all to none and the increase the severity for the rules that you are interested in.
-You can easily set the severity for multiple rules at once using a context menu in the Solution Explorer:
+- I've also marked as error the `AsyncFixer05: Downcasting from a nested task to an outer task.` which can also be a source of troubles.

+## Call to action

+If you read my two previous articles about async analyzers and you haven't installed them so far then I highly encourage you to do so.
+You can start by taking my configuration from this article (`NuGet` as well as `.editorconfig`) and give a try.
+You don't need to right away commit then to the repository - just install, apply config, and try to build your solution.
+I'm very curious how many code smells did you detect with this setup.
+How many of them might cause real troubles in the future but they haven't revealed so far on the production?
+How many false-positives have been reported?
+Please let me know in the comment section.
+Thanks for sharing your experience.

 ## Summary